Iniokren25/DSA-CAPSTONE-PROJECT-2/README.md

 #### This analysis is aimed focus at revealing the sales performance of different category of products at RealTech Insight.
 The project deployed calculated columns, pivot tables, charts, filter and dashboard to present it findings.

 ### Data Source
-#### The dataset contains information scraped from Amazon product pages with the following information: Product details, ustomer engagement, having a Total Records: 1,465 rows and TotalFields: 16 columns.
+#### The dataset contains information scraped from Amazon product pages with the following information: Product details, ustomer engagement, having a Total Records: 1,465 rows and Total Fields: 16 columns.

 ### Data Cleaning:
 - Removed rows with null entries.